cogroo/jspell.br/MYSPELL/portugues/README_pt_PT.txt

 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::
 Version: 25/1/2005
 New dictionary version generated. (affix file and dictionary file were remade)
-1. The dictionary now has around XXXXX word radicals.
+1. The dictionary now has around 32200 word radicals.
 Previous version had 32082 word radicals.
 2. The affix file includes more suffix rules from the Ispell dictionary, and some replacing rules for common spelling mistakes (ss <-> c, cç <-> x, ch <-> x, cao -> ção, ... )